bernardosulzbach/connectivity/README.md

 Ping and similar diagnostic tools are not use because the network configuration may treat those protocols in a different way than it would treat HTTP requests, and we are not interested in learning whether we can ping an endpoint.

+## Building

+Run the preparation script before building.
+It will fetch [cURLpp, a C++ wrapper for libcURL](https://github.com/jpbarrette/curlpp).

 ## Usage

 ```